 I’ve had the pleasure of visiting Washington DC with each of my three girls when they were roughly 10 years old.
 These vacations were father-daughter getaways (see related post titled “Father – Son/Daughter Getaways“).
 Below is a collection of the notes I took during those three visits to share with other family members and friends.
 Double check any information that mentions when/how to get tickets or days/times the site is open.
 Things easily could have changed over the years.

 One of the things we quickly realized is how easily a precedent can be set as a result of decisions made or rules put in place for the oldest child.
-This is fairly obvious for anyone that grew up in a family with multiple children, but we found that we had to really step back and think about things not only from the perspective of the decision at hand, but also the possible precedent-setting value it might have for the younger siblings.
-For girls, it includes things like wearing makeup, dating and allowing boys in their room.
+This is fairly obvious for anyone that grew up in a family with multiple children, but we found that we had to really step back and think about things, not only from the perspective of the decision at hand, but also the possible precedent-setting implications it might have for the younger siblings.

 Continue reading “Establishing Standards (if Have Multiple Kids)”